denis-tingaikin/sync-files/README.md

 ### `branch-name`

 The branch of the source repository to sync.
-By default master.
+By default main.

 ### `exclude-files`

 Space-separated paths of files that should be excluded from sync.

+### `directory`

+The working directory.

 ## Example usage